-a.
+- a.
 Describe the target population.
 Describe how the population you propose to serve includes subpopulations who have historically suffered from poorer health outcomes, health disparities, and other inequities among the target population.
-These populations may include, but are not limited to: people/persons experiencing homelessness, racial and ethnic minorities, adolescents and youth, non-native English speakers, etc. Detail the number of people in the target population; number of births in the last 3 years in the service area and the projected number of births going forward for the period of performance.
-Also, include information regarding the social determinants of health and health disparities affecting the population or communities served.
+These populations may include, but are not limited to: Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; and persons otherwise adversely affected by persistent poverty or inequality.
+Detail the number of people in the target population; number of births in the last 3 years in the service area and the projected number of births going forward for the period of performance.
+Also, include information regarding the social determinants of health and health disparities affecting the population or communities served. - b.

-b.
 Describe the associated unmet health needs of the target population of the proposed project.
 Describe the entire population of the service area and its demographics in relation to the population you will serve (if funded, you will monitor and track patient-level data on the population you serve).
-Identify and describe any national and/or local rankings data to include the number of maternal deaths and or most recent maternal mortality ratio; rate of Severe Maternal Morbidity (SMM); and other maternal health indicators (e.g., percentage of women with health insurance, median age at time of first birth, rate of cesarean section deliveries, percentage of women who received a postpartum visit, teen birth rate; low birth weight rate, etc.).
-When possible, disaggregate health indicators by race and ethnicity and/or discuss and contextualize your target population with respect to racial and ethnic disparities in maternal health.
+Identify and describe any national and/or local rankings data to include the number of maternal deaths and or most recent maternal mortality ratio; rate of Severe Maternal Morbidity (SMM); and other maternal health indicators (e.g., percentage of pregnant patients with health insurance, median age at time of first birth, rate of cesarean section deliveries, percentage of birth parents who received a postpartum visit, teen birth rate; low birth weight rate, etc.).
+When possible, disaggregate health indicators by race and ethnicity or other demographic characteristics and/or discuss and contextualize your target population with respect to racial and ethnic disparities or other demographic characteristics in maternal health.